Transformers One: Development

 Following the release of Transformers: Age of Extinction (2014), Paramount Pictures tasked Akiva Goldsman in March 2015 to work with the film franchise's director Michael Bay, executive producer Steven Spielberg, and producer Lorenzo di Bonaventura to set up a writers' room to create ideas for future Transformers films.
 According to Goldsman, the writing team would look at various Transformers media created by Hasbro for inspiration; if they found one that interested them, they could submit a treatment, which would then be further developed by the whole team.
 In late May, the team of Andrew Barrer and Gabriel Ferrari signed on as writers.
 According to Deadline Hollywood, one of the ideas from the writer's room had the working title Transformers One and would serve as an animated prequel focusing on the Autobot–Decepticon conflict that began on Cybertron.

-In August 2017, it was reported that an animated Transformers film was officially in the works.
+In August 2017, it was reported that an animated Transformers film was officially in the works set in the same universe as the Bayverse films.
 Following the release of Bumblebee (2018), di Bonaventura discussed the animated film, clarifying that it was "in the works" and would "tell the whole Cybertron mythology".
 Bumblebee director Travis Knight additionally expressed interest in the film.